Welcome to Science

 Year 11 Curriculum

 In year 11 students start their study of the GCSE combined science AQA Trilogy course.
-Students will cover, Paper 1 topics of the combined science GCSE.
-This is across the 3 sciences, Biology, Chemistry and Physics.
+Students will cover topics from the combined science GCSE across the 3 sciences, Biology, Chemistry and Physics.

 - Variation and inheritance